StanJBrown/playground/docs/functions.md

     Constructor Arguments:

         override_defaults (bool):
-            By default the `FunctionRegistry` class adds a set of default functions to be added into the registry, namely:
+            By default the `GPFunctionRegistry` class adds a set of default functions to be added into the registry, namely:

             - add_function(left, right)